 How long does it take for probiotics to work for BV?

-Probiotics can play an active role in managing BV, and their effectiveness may vary based on dosage and administration route.
+Probiotics can play an active role in managing BV and overall vaginal health, and their effectiveness may vary based on dosage and administration route.
 Intra-vaginal administration of specific lactobacilli strains such as Lactobacillus acidophilus had an effect after 6-12 days, while oral administration of Lactobacillus acidophilus or Lactobacillus rhamnosus GR-1 and Lactobacillus fermentum RC-14 had an effect on BV after 2 months of consumption.

 Probiotics also have been found to be effective in preventing BV symptom recurrence for 1-3 months after treatment.
 Given these findings, it's suggested that consistent probiotic use may be necessary during or after BV treatment.